elightup/auto-listings/readme.txt

 == Changelog ==

+= 2.7.0 - 2025-12-06 =
+- Update API to support loading data for cars in recent years

 = 2.6.19 - 2025-10-03 =
 - Fix threw an error on activation
-- Fix function load_plugin_textdomain was called incorrectly
+- Fix function `load_plugin_textdomain` was called incorrectly

 = 2.6.18 - 2025-06-25 =
 Fix slider compatible with default and Astra theme